AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 6. Join a Spoke GW to Transit GW Group
 ---------------------------------------

-This step attaches a Aviatrix encrypted peering and transitive peering between the Spoke GW and the Transit GW.
+This step attaches a Spoke VPC to the Transit GW Group by building a Aviatrix encrypted peering and transitive peering between the Spoke GW and the Transit GW.
 The Controller also instructs the Transit GW to start advertise the Spoke VPC CIDR to VGW via the established BGP session.

 |image5|